damianskeen/damianskeen.github.io/index.md

 ## Cool facts about me
 1. Junior at BSU, and a Computer Science major
-2. I'm from a small town, Hansen, Idaho. y graduating class size was 16!
+2. I'm from a small town, Hansen, Idaho.
+My graduating class size was 16!